 So for me a cup of tea or that glass of Sauvignon Blanc or Prosecco I may have at the weekend, isn’t because I’m gagging for it and proving the stereotype right.
 It’s because it’s a small thing that I can enjoy.
 I like the TASTE of the wine and yes it makes me feel fuzzy.
 The time it takes for me to drink it, I want to savour and appreciate it.
 It’s a little moment of free time I want to enjoy.
 The conversation I have with my husband is lovely and uninterrupted.

-So I don’t think parents enjoy a caffeinated or alcoholic drink because if they don’t, they won’t function (well not always).
+So I don’t think a Mum enjoys a caffeinated or alcoholic drink because if they don’t, they won’t function (well not always).
 I think for so many parents, they have come to realise like me, that the simplest pleasures in life are the best.

 These are my reasons.